Humbucker: Stacked coils

-In some designs one of the coils simply has no magnet, or is magnetically isolated.
+In some designs, one of the coils simply has no magnet, or is magnetically isolated.
 The inverted signal of this coil only serves to cancel out the hum picked up by the other coil, with the actual string signal remaining unaffected.
 This is often used on bass guitars, where the type of pickup used has a greater effect on the instrument's overall sound, and the lower range of notes and their fundamental frequencies can match frequencies typically more heavily affected by hum.
-This is often called a "stacked" pickup, because the coils are most often "stacked" vertically, with the coil containing magnets placed closer to the strings.
+It is often called a stacked pickup, because the coils are most often stacked vertically, with the coil containing magnets placed closer to the strings.

-Rail Humbuckers (Full Size)
+Rail humbuckers (full size)

 Another design known as the rail humbucker features a single magnetic component spanning across the entire string width of the instrument.
-These pickups are similar in size to single and double coil pickup, replacing the 6 slugs/magnets per coil.
-This is sometimes expanded into a double sized "quadrail", or double humbucker, effectively combining 4 coils connected together to produce an extremely high-output pickup.
-The Kent Armstrong "Motherbucker" is an example of such an overpowered pickup.
+These pickups are similar in size to single and double coil pickups, replacing the 6 slugs/magnets per coil.
+This is sometimes expanded into a double-sized quadrail, or double humbucker, effectively combining 4 coils connected together to produce an extremely high-output pickup.
+The Kent Armstrong Motherbucker is an example of such an overpowered pickup.

-The same type of rails can also be found in a normal-size humbucker.
+The same type of rails can also be found in a normal-sized humbucker.
 Heavy metal guitarist Dimebag Darrell made heavy use of this type of pickup wired in the bridge position.
-These tend to have a higher output and bass response than the single coil-sized versions.
+These tend to have a higher output and bass response than the single-coil-sized versions.
 DiMarzio has designed and sold many such pickups.